tikonen/AudioRender/README.md

 # AudioRender
-Audio Render API for Oscilloscope X/Y mode
+Audio Render API for Oscilloscope X/Y mode.
+Audio output left and right channels from Soundcard can be connected directly to oscilloscopes X and Y channels.
+Simulator mode is available for development use.

 Requires Visual Studio 2017 or later.